rubenwardy/minetest_modding_book/chapters/node_metadata.md

 * progress on crafting (such as in a furnace).
 * who owns the node (such as in a locked chest).

-The node's type, light levels
-and orientation are not stored in the metadata, but are rather part of the data itself.
+The node's type, light levels, and orientation are not stored in the metadata, but rather are part of the data itself.

 Metadata is stored in a key value relationship.